MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 ### Explore Your Resources

 1. In the **Azure Databases** extension, expand the **Azure Resources** section.
 2. Locate **Subscription** you have your MongoDB workload.
-Under the desired subscription you will notice **Azure Cosmos DB for MongoDB (vCore)** and expand it to view your clusters and databases.
+Under the desired subscription, you will notice **Azure Cosmos DB for MongoDB (vCore)** branch.
+Expand the branch to view your clusters and databases.

 ### Select and Access Your Cluster